Metin Akdülger: 2016–2018: Muhteşem Yüzyıl: Kösem and Baldan Karanlık

-In 2016, Akdülger took part in the theatre play which was prepared for Duygu Asena's 70th birthday and adapted from the author's autobiographical novel, Kadının Adı Yok.
+In 2016, Metin Akdülger took part in the theatre play which was prepared for Duygu Asena's 70th birthday and adapted from the author's autobiographical novel, Kadının Adı Yok.
 Produced by Akbank Sanat and directed by Kemal Hamamcıoğlu, Kahramanlar Hep Erkek went on stage in April 2016.

 In 2016, Akdülger refused the offer to play in the TV series No 309 on Fox.
 He later made an agreement with a producer for a new series which was set to be broadcast on the same channel.
 However, after receiving an offer to play Murad IV in Muhteşem Yüzyıl: Kösem he was reported to have terminated his contract.
 Akdülger shared the leading role with Nurgül Yeşilçay and Farah Zeynep Abdullah in the second season of this historical TV show which premiered on Fox on 18 November 2016 and ended on 27 June 2017.
 The season focused on the power struggles between Murad IV and his mother Kösem Sultan.
 Akdülger has described Muhteşem Yüzyıl: Kösem as a turning point in his career.
 Sema Karabıyık from Yeni Şafak from Akdülger's portrayal of Muard IV not exceptional, a viewpoint supported by Sabah columnist Mevlüt Tezel who believed casting him in this role was "a big mistake".
 Besides appearing on television, Akdülger was a cast member on Onur Ünlü's Kırık Kalpler Bankası which was released on 13 April 2017 during the 36th International Istanbul Film Festival.
 In this movie, which was a modern comedy adaptation of Shakespeare's Romeo and Juliet, Akdülger portrayed a footballer name Turan.